"The billions of microbes in our anaerobic digesters are the worker bees of the circular economy working 24/7 to convert organic waste to biomethane."

 Some key figures

-In 2019, we produced some 30 million Nm3 of biogas at our waste to energy plants.
+In the year ending June 2021, we produced some 29.3 million Nm3 of biogas at our waste to energy plants.
 Total installed capacity is 20 MW.

-We employed some 92 staff, mostly in rural communities.
+We employed 92 staff, mostly in rural communities.
 A majority have tertiary level qualifications.

-We created about 300,000 tCO2 equivalent per annum in emission reductions which is about the amount created by a solar power project with capacity of 250 MW.
+In this 12-month period, we were responsible for about 244,000 tCO2 equivalent per annum in emission reductions which is about the amount created by a solar power project with capacity of 200 MW.

 COMPRESSED BIOMETHANE GAS